 Shopify vs WooCommerce – Customer Support: The Verdict

 When combined with Bluehost, WooCommerce is the clear winner in the customer support comparison between the two.
-While Shopify does offer 24/7 live support, it cannot be compared to the expert support which Bluehost and WooCommerce solution can offer.
+While Shopify does offer 24/7 live support, it cannot be compared to the expert support that Bluehost and WooCommerce solution can offer.

 How much do WooCommerce and Shopify cost?

-WooCommerce is free by itself, but in order to actually set up and run an online store, you will need to pay for hosting, for a domain, for security, as well as for any paid extensions and plugins you decide to add to your site.
+WooCommerce is free by itself, but in order to set up and run an online store, you will need to pay for hosting, for a domain, for security, as well as for any paid extensions and plugins you decide to add to your site.

-An easier way to compare the prices of the two ecommerce platforms is to compare the subscription plans offered by Shopify with the WooCommerce hosting plans offered by Bluehost, which include the hosting, security, and domain name.
+An easier way to compare the prices of the two eCommerce platforms is to compare the subscription plans offered by Shopify with the WooCommerce hosting plans offered by Bluehost, which include the hosting, security, and domain name.

 In this case, WooCommerce is the less expensive option.

 Shopify has a 14-day free trial, while Bluehost backs all of its hosting plans with a 30-day money-back guarantee.

 The winner in the pricing round of the WooCommerce vs. Shopify comparison is WooCommerce.
 The platform itself is free.
 The extensions for it are free or affordable.
 There are excellent hosting plans that will cover hosting, security, domain, and customer support at very reasonable prices.

 Shopify comes with fixed prices that are higher than the prices of the hosting plans for WooCommerce.